robodan/tagboy/Readme.txt

 Notes:

-The main user documentation is the built in help:  tagboy.py -h
+The main user documentation is the built in help:  tagboy -h

 --echo can't do anything that --eval can't do, but it's easier to understand (and safer).